Our research community

 The research at SciLifeLab is performed within a broad range of life science, from understanding, diagnosing and treating diseases to microbial bioenergy production and environmental monitoring.
 We gather scientists across traditional department, university and sector boundaries to facilitate networking and multidisciplinary studies.

 Closely intertwined with our national infrastructure, the SciLifeLab research community has a strong focus on e.g. genomics, comparative genetics, proteomics, functional biology and bioimaging – addressing research questions in a technology- and data-driven manner.
-SciLifeLab research groups, technology-developing infrastructure staff, strong infrastructure users as well as the members of Research Community and Capability Programs (RCPs and RCCs) are all part of our vibrant multisite research community.
+SciLifeLab research groups, technology-developing infrastructure staff, strong infrastructure users as well as researchers connected to our SciLifeLab Capabilities and members of our Research Community Programs are all part of our vibrant multisite research community.

 Group Leaders